 6) When you reach the end, wrap the thread around tightly a few times, and then make a loose loop of thread- this will become your knot.

-8) Next is the colored embroidery thread.
+7) Wrap the thread around the loop twice and pull tight.
+This might not seem like a sturdy knot, but if the wrapping is tight enough, it will be ok!
+Cut off the end to make a short tail.8) Next is the colored embroidery thread.
 I chose to do blue next, but you can do whatever color you like.
 It is a good idea to leave the thread in its skein form while you're working with it so it will be easy to pass under the bracelet & won't get tangled up.

 9) Tie on the blue where you ended the white.
 Wrap it around a few times to cover the tail.

 10) We will be doing stripes with this color.
 Wrap the thread around, leaving spaces inbetween.
 To achieve straight lines, slant the thread when you bring it around the back of the bracelet.
+11) Continue wrapping in this manner until you reach your starting point.
+Wrap the thread around tightly a few times, and then loosely once, tying a knot as you did in step 7.

 12) Now onto orange!
 To begin, unravel the entire skein of orange thread.
 Yes, this may seem frightening, and I promise, you WILL have knots.
 But remember, I told you this project was tedious and required patience :).
 String the bracelet onto the thread and make a loop around the bracelet in the very middle of the thread, centering the thread in the thick blue section on the bracelet.